The uniforms of the Germany Army in World War One from 1914 to 1918.

 Landsturm: Iron Cross

 These badges which were not worn by Guards units, were at first in red, but in August 1914 they were changed to green, before being abolished completely by ‘All Highest Cabinet’ Order of 27 October 1916.

 In place of the distinctive head-dress officers and senior n.c.o.s.
-(Portepee-Unteroffiziere) wore a peaked cap, with band and piping in arm or regimental colors, and at first black, and then field-grey leather peak.
+(Portepee-Unteroffiziere) wore a peaked cap, with band and piping in arm or regimental colors, and at first black, and then field-gray leather peak.
 The peaked cap could also be worn by other ranks when off-duty, otherwise they wore the round peak less field cap.
-On active service the brightly colored cap band was covered by a strip of grey tape to make it less conspicuous.
-Landsturm personnel wore a peaked cap made from black oil cloth with silver or brass Landwehr Cross on the front above the State cockade’.
+On active service the brightly colored cap band was covered by a strip of gray tape to make it less conspicuous.
+Landsturm’s personnel wore a peaked cap made from black oil cloth with silver or brass Landwehr Cross on the front above the State cockade’.